-Senior Research Scientist at the University at Buffalo Research Institute on Addictions
+Senior Research Scientist at the University at Buffalo Clinical and Research Institute on Addictions

 Parental substance abuse and its effects on children; fetal alcohol spectrum disorder; children’s social-emotional development